-6.4 To help the risk owner assess the likelihood score (cause), we have identified 6 categories of likelihood that the risk will occur during the lifetime of the objective.
+To help the risk owner assess the likelihood score (cause), we have identified 6 categories of likelihood that the risk will occur during the lifetime of the objective.
 These are:

-Score Likelihood Probability Action 1 Almost impossible 0-5% Awareness of risk, no action 2 Very low 6-15% Action to ensure likelihood does not increase 3 Low 16-30% Preventative action required 4 Moderate 31-60% Minimise probability and/or impact 5 High 61-90% Minimise probability and/or impact immediately 6 Very high >90% Plans made in advance must be carried out.
+Score Likelihood Probability Action in response to risk levels 1 Minimal 0-5% Awareness of risk, no action 2 Very low 6-15% Action to ensure likelihood does not increase 3 Low 16-30% Preventative action required 4 Moderate 31-60% Minimise probability and/or impact 5 High 61-90% Minimise probability and/or impact - immediately 6 Very high >90% Plans made in advance must be carried out.